Tullow Oil (LON:TLW) Shares Up 23.1% – Here’s Why

 Here are the key news stories impacting Tullow Oil this week:

-Separately, Panmure Gordon cut their target price on Tullow Oil from GBX 7.80 to GBX 5.40 and set a “sell” rating on the stock in a research note on Monday, November 24th.
-One analyst has rated the stock with a Buy rating, one has assigned a Hold rating and two have assigned a Sell rating to the company’s stock.
-Based on data from MarketBeat, the stock presently has an average rating of “Reduce” and an average target price of GBX 12.85.
+Separately, Panmure Gordon dropped their price objective on Tullow Oil from GBX 7.80 to GBX 5.40 and set a “sell” rating on the stock in a research note on Monday, November 24th.
+One investment analyst has rated the stock with a Buy rating, one has issued a Hold rating and two have given a Sell rating to the stock.
+According to MarketBeat.com, Tullow Oil has a consensus rating of “Reduce” and a consensus target price of GBX 12.85.

 Tullow Oil Price Performance